-The growing availability of large datasets such as the UK Biobank in the HDR UK Innovation Gateway, with information on mental and physical health traits and genetic data is crucial to increasing our understanding of the impact of mental illness on risk of heart disease.
+The growing availability of large datasets such as the UK Biobank, discoverable via the Health Data Research Innovation Gateway, with information on mental and physical health traits and genetic data is crucial to increasing our understanding of the impact of mental illness on risk of heart disease.

 - As genome-wide association analyses identify more and more genetic regions associated with mental and physical illness, it is clear that many of them are implicated in both.
 Detailed candidate loci analyses can start to determine whether the same genes are involved.
 Combining the genes into network maps can highlight mechanisms for further investigation.